LiteFX 0.4.1.2025

 ◆ writable()

-virtual const bool & LiteFX::Rendering::IDeviceMemory::writable ( ) const
+bool LiteFX::Rendering::IDeviceMemory::writable ( ) const

 Returns true, if the resource can be bound to a read/write descriptor.